uw-it-aca/scout/README.md

 ## API ##

-Refer to the Spotseeker API https://github.com/uw-it-aca/spotseeker_server/wiki/REST-protocol-v1
+Refer to the Spotseeker API https://github.com/uw-it-aca/spotseeker_server/wiki/REST-protocol-v1 to view documentation regarding core data that is needed for all spots.

 The following types are to be used for Food finding...